Henningson/Fireflies/README.md

 And because its so nice, here's the actual optimization of the point pattern as a video:

 https://github.com/Henningson/Fireflies/assets/27073509/0afc5a79-d0ac-485a-a1f1-75451d0e4ed9

-# Building your own Scene
-First, make sure you have the <a href="https://github.com/mitsuba-renderer/mitsuba-blender">Mitsuba Blender Add-On</a> installed.
-The Firefly Blender Add-On can be found in the ```blender``` folder.

-# Regarding the Epipolar Constraint regularization
+## Regarding the Epipolar Constraint regularization in the Paper
 Our goal is to optimize a pattern that a) is purposely designed for the scene and b) does not contain any ambiguities.
 We can achieve this, by making sure that the epipolar lines inside the operating range of the structured light projector do not overlap.
 Naturally, this would lead to a **very** sparse pattern.